luigifreda/pyslam/README.md

 If you want to **use your camera**, you have to:
 * calibrate it and configure [WEBCAM.yaml](./settings/WEBCAM.yaml) accordingly
 * record a video (for instance, by using `save_video.py` in the folder `calibration`)
-* configure the `[VIDEO_DATASET]` section of `config.ini` in order to point to your video.
+* configure the `[VIDEO_DATASET]` section of `config.yaml` in order to point to your recorded video.

 ---
+## Comparison pySLAM vs ORB-SLAM3

+For a comparison of the trajectories estimated by pySLAM and by ORB-SLAM3, see this [trajectory comparison notebook](https://github.com/anathonic/Trajectory-Comparison-ORB-SLAM3-pySLAM/blob/main/trajectories_comparison.ipynb).

+Note that pySLAM pose estimates are saved **online**: At each frame, the current pose estimate is saved.
+On the other end, ORB-SLAM3 pose estimates are saved at the end of the dataset playback: That means each pose estimate is refined multiple times by LBA and BA over the multiple window optimizations that cover it.

+---
 ## Contributing to pySLAM

-I would be very grateful if you would contribute to the code base by reporting bugs, leaving comments and proposing new features through issues and pull requests.
-Please  feel free to get in touch at *luigifreda(at)gmail[dot]com*.
+If you like pySLAM and would like to contribute to the code base, you can report bugs, leave comments and proposing new features through issues and pull requests on github.
+Feel free to get in touch at *luigifreda(at)gmail[dot]com*.
 Thank you!

 ---
 ## References